DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - Perfect dodge detection should be much better for melee attacks

 ## Interact Animation
-- A small, quick animation plays whenever the player interacts with something in the world (like a lever or a journal table).
+- A quick placeholder animation plays whenever the player interacts with something in the world (like a journal table).
+-